- WHOOP Strap Review

-Note that while the WHOOP band is waterproof, the battery pack is not.
+Note that while the WHOOP fitness band is waterproof, the battery pack is not.
 So don’t forget to remove it before taking a shower.

 Design and Comfort

-The WHOOP strap is incredibly thin, lightweight, and comfortable to wear 24/7.
+The WHOOP Strap is incredibly thin, lightweight, and comfortable to wear 24/7.
 The first review unit I received came with two bands, the Tecnica and the Hydroband.
 The Tecnica is incredibly soft and elastic (similar to Apple’s

-The Hydroband doesn’t stretch, and I don’t like it very much for two reasons.
-It’s less comfortable and I can’t quickly move it out of the way when a workout calls for gloves or grips.
+The Hydroband doesn’t stretch, and I don’t like it very much for two reasons: it’s less comfortable, and I can’t quickly move it out of the way when a workout calls for gloves or grips.

 One thing I noticed when putting on WHOOP with the Tecnica strap was that the band was a bit too long.
 As a result, it would tangle on my wrist and drive me nuts.
 To fix the issue (and because I don’t expect my wrist to grow in diameter) I shortened it by cutting a piece off.